Music

 Prerequisite: MUS 233 or MUS 235 or consent of the instructor.

 Beginning musical improvisation for instrumentalists or vocalists in all styles and genres.
-Open to all students.
+May be repeated for a total of 12 units.

 MUS 280 Traditions and Current Practices of Music and Sound for Healing (Units: 3)